UK Flood Warnings

 Active Warning

-Groundwater levels in Finchdean, Dean Lane End and Rowlands Castle are slowly falling.
-In the last week, the level at the borehole in Finchdean has fallen by 8cm.
-Flooding is expected to be affecting a small number of cellars in Finchdean, Dean Lane End and Rowlands Castle.
-Road flooding is expected to be ongoing.
-Sewerage system impacts could also be possible.
-Only a small amount of rain (between 10 and 20mm) is forecast to affect Hampshire between Monday 09/03/2026 and Friday 13/03/2026.
-Over the weekend and into next week, further unsettled weather is possible.
-Groundwater levels are expected to slowly fall this week, but could begin rising in the second half of March if heavy rain affects the valley.
+Groundwater levels in Finchdean, Dean Lane End and Rowlands Castle are high but slowly falling.
+In the last week, the level at the borehole in Finchdean has fallen by 14cm.
+Flooding is expected to be affecting a small number of cellars.
+Residual flooding may continue to affect roads during this week.
+Dry weather is forecast from Monday 16/03/2026 to Friday 20/03/2026.
+Groundwater levels are expected to continue slowly falling throughout this week.
+If the weather forecast is favourable next week, then this Flood Alert could be removed.
 We are closely monitoring the situation.
 Residents are advised to prepare property resilience measures and ensure that pumps are working where they have been installed.
-This message will be updated by 18:00 16/03/2026.
+This message will be updated by 18:00 23/03/2026.

 • Flood alert